Septo-optic dysplasia: Mid-line brain abnormalities

 In SOD, mid-line brain structures such as the corpus callosum and the septum pellucidum may fail to develop normally, leading to neurological problems such as seizures or developmental delay.
 Patients with seizures are more likely to show additional neurological abnormalities such as cortical dysplasia, polymicrogyria and schizencephaly.
 Such abnormalities are always identified when spastic quadriplegia is present.

 Neurological symptoms are typically considered late onset manifestations of SOD.
 Common initial presentations include epilepsy, development delays and limb weakness.
 Intellectual abilities vary widely from normal to severe intellectual disability.
-Early studies indicated intellectual disability occurs in 71% of cases, cerebral palsy occurs in 57%, and behavioral problems occur in 20% but further research has indicated that these symptoms may be less common and caused by additional neurological abnormalities.
+Early studies indicated intellectual disability occurs in 71% of cases, cerebral palsy occurs in 57%, and behavioral problems occur in 20%, but further research has indicated that these symptoms may be less common and caused by additional neurological abnormalities.

 Causes

-SOD results from an abnormality in the development of the embryonic forebrain at 4-6 weeks of pregnancy.
+SOD results from an abnormality in the development of the embryonic forebrain at 4–6 weeks of pregnancy.
 There is no known single cause of SOD, but it is thought that both genetic and environmental factors may be involved.

 Genetic

 Rare familial recurrence has been reported, suggesting at least one genetic form (HESX1).
 Five homozygous and eight heterozygous pathogenic HESX1 mutations have been discovered.
-Patients with homozygous mutations present with a typical SOD phenotype while those with homozygous mutations are mildly effected.
+Patients with homozygous mutations present with a typical SOD phenotype while those with heterozygous mutations are mildly affected.
 In addition to HESX1, mutations in OTX2, SOX2 and PAX6 have been implicated in SOD.
 SOX2 mutations in SOD patients are associated with severe bilateral ocular anomalies such as microphthalmia and anophthalmia.
 Additional features associated with SOX2 mutations include developmental delay, oesophageal atresia, short stature and sensorineural hearing loss.
 Genetic abnormalities are identified in fewer than one percent of patients.

 Diagnosis

-A diagnosis of SOD is made when at least two of the following triad are present: optic nerve underdevelopment; pituitary hormone abnormalities; or mid-line brain abnormalities.
+A diagnosis of SOD is made when at least two of the following triad are present: optic nerve underdevelopment; pituitary hormone abnormalities; and mid-line brain abnormalities.
 Diagnosis is usually made at birth or during childhood, and a clinical diagnosis can be confirmed by MRI scans.